puzpuzpuz/questdb.io/docs/develop/insert-data.md

 ### Client libraries

-The [Client Libraries](/docs/reference/clients/overview/) provide user-friendly ILP clients for a growing number of languages.
+The [Client Libraries](/docs/reference/clients/overview/) provide user-friendly InfluxDB Line Protocol clients for a growing number of languages.

 ### Authentication

-By default, Open Source ILP Server is unauthenticated.
-To configure authentication on the server, follow our
-[server configuration guide](/docs/reference/api/ilp/authenticate/#server-configuration).
+By default, Open Source InfluxDB Line Protocol Server is unauthenticated.
+To configure authentication on the server, follow our [server configuration guide](/docs/reference/api/ilp/authenticate/#server-configuration).
 To configure authentication on the client, follow the relevant documentation section in the [Client Libraries overview](/docs/reference/clients/overview/).